 Early College students will spend approximately 15 hours in class over the course of a week and should expect to spend approximately 30 additional hours completing out-of-class work per week.
 Student schedules may have open blocks of time during the day to complete this work.

 All students will have access to FCC facilities including the Learning Commons, STEM Learning Center, and Cougar Grille before and after classes.
-During their first semester, most Early College students will be enrolled in a cohort section of English 101, designed around a theme of college success.

 How do I complete the remainder of my high school requirements while being in Early College?